Automattic/wp-calypso/apps/full-site-editing/full-site-editing-plugin/readme.txt

 == Changelog ==

+= 0.5 =
+* Fetch templates data from the API.
+* Improve UX flows and fix styling issues.

 = 0.4 =
 * Move template data initialization out of the plugin and delegate it to themes.